Media support: aid funding does not match donor rhetoric

 And not enough aid directly reaches local organisations.
 Only up to 8% of ODA for media and the information environment (so 8% of the 0.5% of total ODA) is directly channelled to media organisations in partner countries, such as journalists, media outlets or civil society organisations working with media or on access to information.

-Latest Newsletter from The Policy Practice
+Latest Newsletter from TPP

 We're pleased to share with you our latest newsletter.
-Read here to find out more about the projects we have been working on at TPP, and exciting news about the launch of our next Political Economy Analysis for Climate Action online training course, starting 5 March 2024.
-This issue also includes our new Policy Brief on The political economy of a green recovery in Ukraine.
+Read here to find out more about the projects we have been working on at TPP, and exciting news about the launch of our next Political Economy Analysis in Action and Political Economy Analysis for Climate Action online training courses starting spring 2025.